 What is the Annual Fund?

 The Annual Fund was established in 2014 to provide funding for projects that enrich the academic, social and cultural life of St John’s.
-Students, Fellows and staff can apply for an Annual Fund grant, empowering those who know St John’s the best to enact changes that will have the greatest impact.
+Students can apply for an Annual Fund grant, empowering those who know St John’s the best to enact changes that will have the greatest impact.
 Previous projects have enhanced the College’s outreach work, funded summer schools for current students and provided additional support to the Lady Margaret Boat Club, field sports teams and the Choir.

 How does the Annual Fund work?